bluesky-social/atproto-website/content/specs/did-plc.md

 Operations are verified, ordered, and made available by the PLC server.

-The PLC server is contrained in its capabilities.
+The PLC server is constrained in its capabilities.
 The operation logs are fully self-certifying, with the exception of their ordering.

 Therefore, the PLC server's attacks are limited to: